haggman/HelloLoggingNodeJS/loadgenerator/readme.md

 ## Customizing load generation

 By default, the load generator throws load on the `/random-error` path of the HelloLoggingJS application.
 In the `k8s-loadgen.yaml` file, you can change the `APP_ROUTE` env variable to redirect traffic to a different route.
 You can also change the simulated number of `USERS`, and the `replicas` to increase or decrease the load.
 Each user generates a request per second.
+If you like, you can also update the `FRONTEND_ADDR` to throw load on a totally different application.